tulibraries/tul_cob/README.md

 ## Accessing User Accounts

-LOgin with just the username of the user you want to see details for.
+Login with just the username of the user you want to see details for.